msvdsudarsan/periodic-sylvester-gramian/README.md

 This implementation accompanies the research paper:

+**""A Structure-Preserving Strategy for Reachability Gramian Computation in Periodic Sylvester Matrix Differential Systems"
+"**
-**"Controllability and Efficient Gramian Computation for Periodic Sylvester Matrix Systems"** *by M. S. V. D. Sudarsan*
+*by M. S. V. D. Sudarsan*

 ### Citation